OpenLocalizationTestOrg/azure-docs-pr-test.ru-RU/articles/time-series-insights/time-series-insights-query-data-csharp.md

                         string message;
                         using (var ms = new MemoryStream())
                         {
-                            // Write from socket toomemory stream.
-                            const int bufferSize = 16 * 1024;
+                            // Write from socket to memory stream. const int bufferSize = 16 * 1024;
                             var temporaryBuffer = new byte[bufferSize];
                             while (true)